Robin Gladwin

-Robin Gladwin (born 12 August 1940) is a former English footballer who played as a left-back.
+Robin Gladwin (12 August 1940 – 5 September 2023) was an English footballer who played as a left-back.

 Career

 Gladwin began his career in non-league with hometown club Harlow Town, before moving to Cambridge City and Chelmsford City.
 In January 1966, Gladwin signed for Second Division club Norwich City.
-Gladwin made 16 Football League appearances during his time at Norwich, before signing for Oxford United, where he played 48 times in all competitions.
+Gladwin made 16 Football League appearances during his time at Norwich, before signing for Oxford United, where he played 48 times in all competitions, before retiring in 1970 due to injuries.

+Death

+Gladwin died in Didcot on 5 September 2023, at the age of 83.